ShekhaninKyryl/ftl-clone/README.md

   ## How to play

-- Play ship started on one of hub root;
+- Player ship started on one of hub root;
 - Use LBM to set up moving to target node;
 NOTE: user can move only throuth hyperways
 ![image](https://github.com/user-attachments/assets/0ed6650e-6816-4155-9c37-511a42869886)